 Create and strengthen local, national and international networks of institutions of higher education committed to engagement with their local communities

 Through the Netter Center, the University currently engages in three types of activities: academically based community service, direct traditional service, and community development.
 Academically based community service is at the core of the Center’s work.
 It is service rooted in and intrinsically linked to teaching and/or research, and encompasses problem-oriented research and teaching, as well as service learning emphasizing student and faculty reflection on the service experience.
-Approximately one hundred sixty courses (from a wide range of disciplines and Penn schools) link Penn students to work in the community.
-(A steady increase in the number of academically based community service has occurred since 1992 when only eleven such courses were offered.)
+Approximately 200 courses (from a wide range of disciplines and Penn schools) have been developed to link Penn students to work in the community, with 60-65 offered each year.
+(A steady increase in the number of academically based community service has occurred since 1992 when only four such courses were offered.)